Diferenças de Reorganização de Objetos com Shrink em Banco de Dados Oracle 10g e 11g

 Esparsamente tabelas populadas podem causar um problema de performance por um “full table scans”.
 Executando o Shrink, dados na tabela são compactados e a Marca D´água Alta do segmento é empurrado para baixo.
 Isto faz “full table scans” ler menos blocos mais rápido.

-Encolhendo segmento é uma operação online.
+watch Encolhendo segmento é uma operação online.
 A tabela sendo encolhida é aberta para comandos SQL e operações DML enquanto o segmento está sendo encolhido.

 Adicionalmente, encolher segmentos é executado no lugar.
 Isto é uma vantagem sobre redefinição de tabelas online para compactação e reclamação de espaço.